*Contact Jennifer Potter-Miller, TxPEP Media Liaison, to request a PDF of any of these articles.

 New England Journal of Medicine 2012; 367: 1179-1181; available online through New England Journal of Medicine

-Abstract: Introduction: Four fundamental principles drive public funding for family planning.
+Abstract: Four fundamental principles drive public funding for family planning.
 First, unintended pregnancy is associated with negative health consequences, including reduced use of prenatal care, lower breast-feeding rates, and poor maternal and neonatal outcomes.
 Second, governments realize substantial cost savings by investing in family planning, which reduces the rate of unintended pregnancies and the costs of prenatal, delivery, postpartum, and infant care.
 Third, all Americans have the right to choose the timing and number of their children.
 And fourth, family planning enables women to attain their educational and career goals and families to provide for their children.
 These principles led to the bipartisan passage of Title X in 1970 and later to other federal- and state-funded programs supporting family planning services for low-income women.*Contact Jennifer Potter-Miller, TxPEP Media Liaison, to request a PDF of any of these articles.